Benefit Great Land run coming up Sept. 16

 ENID, Okla. — More than 400 runners are expected to gather at Chisholm Trail Expo Center Pavilion on Sept.
-16, 2023, to raise funds for the Great Land Run Education Foundatio.
+16, 2023, to raise funds for the Great Land Run Education Foundation.

-The foundation created in 2008 with the goal to support Chisholm and Enid public schools.
+The foundation was created in 2008 with the goal to support Chisholm and Enid public schools.

 Presented by Triangle Insurance and Wymer Brownlee Wealth Strategies, the 16th annual Great Land Run race will be held rain or shine.
 It will feature a USATF certified 5K and 10K course with a 7:30 a.m. start, and a half-marathon course starting at 6:30 a.m.